-The Capital Prudential Indicators set out the capital expenditure plan and associated indicators, capital financing requirement (£24.5m in 2023/24) and the monitoring of core funds and investment balances.
+The Capital Prudential Indicators set out the capital expenditure plan and associated indicators, capital financing requirement (£24.1m in 2024/25) and the monitoring of core funds and investment balances.
 The Minimum Revenue Provision (MRP) Policy Statement is also included.
 The Authority is required to determine the amount of MRP it considers prudent for each financial year.
 The MRP Policy is based on the Government's statutory guidance.

 The Prudential Indicators have been revised and updated in line with the latest CIPFA Code of Practice.
-The Estimated Ratio of Capital Financing Costs is no longer a required indicator and as a result has been removed along with the local indicator.
+The Estimated Ratio of Capital Financing Costs is no longer a required indicator but is included as a local affordability indicator highlighting to management the revenue implications of existing and proposed capital expenditure by identifying the proportion of the revenue budget required to meet borrowing costs.